YueLiPicasso/unification/README.md

 1. Load the module `GenerateFOTE` into GHCi.
 2. Type GHCi command `sample $ frequency unifiableFOTEGen`, then hit `Enter`.
 Some randomly generated unifiable first order term equations will be displayed.You can run this command as many times as you like.
-3. Alternative to 2, Type GHCi command `sample $ frequency nUFOTEGen`, then hit `Enter`.
+3. Type GHCi command `sample $ frequency nUFOTEGen`, then hit `Enter`.
 Some randomly generated not unifiable first order term equations will be displayed.You can run this command as many times as you like.

 ###For property inspection
 see file [testFunctions.hs](testFunctions.hs)